klliarop/Glitchboxx/README.md

 ```bash
 streamlit run src/user.py
 ```
+You might be asked for sudo (administrator) access

 - The admin panel will open in your browser at [http://your_public_ip:port](http://your_public_ip:port)

 To start admin panel: